NizarNi/Augmented-Scrum/augmented_scrum_guide.md

 The Product Owner is accountable for:
 - Maximizing product value over the long term, not just sprint velocity
 - Defining requirements that are unambiguous, structured, and testable
-- Ensuring AI receives clear, bounded inputs — not open-ended directives
+- Ensuring AI receives clear, bounded inputs; not open-ended directives

 ### Augmented Developer
 The Augmented Developer is a human professional accountable for: